ProjectZetta/RemoteFutures/doc/Concept.md

 => We need locations to specify **what** is running **where**.

-_Editiorial node: Extend, why this is really not the desired behavior  ...._
+_Editorial node: Extend, why this is really not the desired behavior  ...._

 ## Consequences of the use-cases above: Locations awareness